Inside & Out: The Humanities and Mass Incarceration

 Inside & Out Planning Committee

-Illinois Humanities is incredibly grateful to the exceptional Inside & Out Planning Committee, which includes council staff and community partners from 9 states.
+However, it would not have been possible without the exceptional Inside & Out Planning Committee, which includes council staff and community partners from 13 states.
 Enormous thanks for your wisdom and vision in helping us to shape this convening!

 Nashid Madyun | Florida Humanities | Florida